rixw/node-bigcommerce-esm/README.md

 # Bigcommerce for Node.js

 A node module for authentication and use with the BigCommerce API.
-This is a rewrite of [Conversio's original module](https://github.com/getconversio/node-bigcommerce) as an ESM module.
+This is a partial rewrite of [Conversio's excellent original module](https://github.com/getconversio/node-bigcommerce) for deployment as an ESM module.

 ## Installation